-One of the first things to remember is that physical isolation is one of the biggest contributing factors to feelings of social isolation.
-If a senior is geographically or physically in an isolated location, it can greatly impact their feelings of social isolation.
-Even if your loved one isn't necessarily socially engaging others all of the time, if they are in a location where they see other individuals and are around people on a regular basis, it can significantly lessen their feelings of loneliness.
+One of the first things to remember is that physical isolation is one of the biggest contributing factors to feelings of loneliness.
+Even if your loved one isn't necessarily socially engaging others all of the time, being in a location where they see other individuals and are around people on a regular basis can significantly lessen their feelings of loneliness.

 Transportation challenges are other issues that can impact a senior's feelings of isolation.
-According to the aforementioned AARP study, life expectancy tends to extend past safe driving expectancy by about six years for men and 10 years for women, meaning many seniors are living without access to transportation.
-This can not only lead to feelings of being "trapped" and "dependent" on others, but it can greatly increase feelings of loneliness.
+According to the aforementioned AARP study, life expectancy tends to extend past safe driving expectancy by about six years for men and 10 years for women.
+This means many seniors are living without access to transportation.
+This can not only lead to feelings of being "trapped" and dependent on others, but it can greatly increase isolation.
 Helping seniors cope with a loss of independence, especially when they lose the ability to drive, can go a long way in warding off feelings of loneliness and isolation.

-While you can't magically make a senior competent enough to drive again, you can help provide them with rides, transportation options or link them up with senior transportation services or public transportation services in their area.
-The idea of an Uber or a Lyft may be new to most seniors at first, but they can easily help many seniors feel more connected with the outside world, even when they can't drive.
+While you can't magically make a senior competent enough to drive again, you can help provide them with rides.
+You can provide transportation options or link them up with senior services or public transportation services in their area.
+The idea of an Uber or a Lyft may be new to most seniors at first, but they can easily help them feel more connected with the outside world.

-New activities such as gyms, clubs or even volunteering are all great ways for seniors to challenge themselves to try something new and to maintain an active social life.
-If you help your loved one start using the internet and sign up for social media accounts, many times the simple act of seeing what their friends and family members are up to can greatly decrease feelings of loneliness.
-The important thing to remember is that if you see signs of isolation setting in, as a friend and loved one, the best thing you can do is to start encouraging more activities and helping them maintain an active social life, before your loved one starts to experience some of those more serious health effects of loneliness.
+New activities such as gyms, clubs, or even volunteering are all great ways for seniors to challenge themselves to try something new and to maintain an active social life.
+If you help your loved one start using the internet and sign up for social media accounts, the simple act of seeing what their friends and family members are up to can greatly decrease feelings of loneliness.
+The important thing to remember is that if you see signs of isolation setting in, the best thing you can do is to start encouraging more activities and helping them maintain an active social life.
+This can help prevent loneliness and depression before it starts.

-When seniors reach a certain age, they may need professional care, and while this can be a challenging time for many seniors, it can also provide them with a unique social opportunity.
-Many older adults who live in rural areas or isolated environments benefit from transferring to nursing homes or assisted living facilities because they are finally able to be around their peers.
-In fact, senior living facilities can perhaps make the most dramatic difference in any senior's social life, as they provide adults with the chance to share a meal, live among and try new activities with a group of adults their age.
+When seniors reach a certain age, they may need professional care, and while this can be a challenging time for many seniors it can also provide them with a unique social opportunity.
+Many older adults who live in rural areas or isolated environments benefit from transferring to nursing homes or assisted living facilities.
+In these communities, they are finally able to be around their peers.
+In fact, senior living facilities can perhaps make the most dramatic difference in any senior's social life, as they provide adults with the chance to share a meal, live among others, and try new activities.

-While the number of older adults who deal with these feelings of isolation and loneliness is still growing today, there are ways that friends and family members can be more proactive in helping their loved ones get the social interactions they need to keep feelings of loneliness at bay.
+While the number of older adults who deal with these feelings of isolation and loneliness is still growing, there are ways that friends and family members can be more proactive in helping their loved ones get the social interactions they need to keep feelings of loneliness at bay.